lgo-perla.gif (5745 bytes)

 1. Submit floor plans (minimum sheet format 24” x 30”) as required by the City of Coronado to the Board of Directors that match the details of the written request.
 These plans must follow the current California Building Code – Section 105, paragraph 108.3.3.
 The city will require project drawings drawn to scale with dimensions for:

 a.
-Existing Floor Plan – indicating specific areas of alteration and/or
+Existing Floor Plan – indicating specific areas of alteration and/or demolition.

 b.
 Existing Electrical Plan – depicting existing electrical components and indicating specific items of alteration, relocation, and/or removal.
 (Note: this requirement may be shown on the existing floor plan.)